Monsterkanha/Greedy-Algo/README.md

 # Greedy-Algo
-Here, I will post some good greedy problum.
+Here, I will post some good greedy problem.